emilio-gagliardi/microsoft_cve_rag/project_notes.md

 Build Types:

 py310haa95532_0, py311haa95532_0, etc. (from pkgs/main): These are Python-version-specific builds.
-They are compiled/packaged specifically for Python 3.10, 3.11, etc. This is often necessary if the package includes compiled C/C++/Fortran extensions that interact directly with the Python C API, which can change between Python versions. pyhff2d567_0, pyhd8ed1ab_0 (from conda-forge): These are noarch: python builds.
+They are compiled/packaged specifically for Python 3.10, 3.11, etc. This is often necessary if the package includes compiled C/C++/Fortran extensions that interact directly with the Python C API, which can change between Python versions. pyh... builds (like the newer ones on conda-forge): These are noarch: python builds.
 The h in the build string often indicates this.
 These packages are typically pure Python code (no compiled extensions) and are designed to work on any operating system and any Python version that meets the package's minimum requirements (e.g., Python >= 3.8).
 They don't need to be rebuilt for every specific Python version.
 Channel Differences & Version Lag:

 pkgs/main (Anaconda's default channel) has version 12.19.0, built specifically for different Python versions.